Profit Shifting of Multinational Corporations Worldwide: Appendix

 Second, while the availability of CBCR data constitutes a significant step forward, and partially corrects this issue, the data is still not complete and is not systematically disaggregated by jurisdiction.
-The CBCR regulation has been implemented by approximately 100 countries so far---only 26 of them agreed to share their data publicly in aggregated and anonymised form; moreover, some have chosen to aggregate data to a far greater extent than others (Table~\ref{tab:ratio}).
-Of the 137 jurisdictions included in the Inclusive Framework on BEPS, 58 jurisdictions agreed on collecting CBCR, 35 received data from 20+ MNCs, 26 jurisdictions shared a limited amount of data, and only 10 jurisdictions disaggregated the data on more than 60 countries, with the US and India (137 and 163 jurisdictions, respectively) leading the way (Table \ref{tab:n_jur_country}).
+The CBCR regulation has been implemented by approximately 100 countries so far---only 38 of them agreed to share their data publicly in aggregated and anonymised form; moreover, some have chosen to aggregate data to a far greater extent than others (Table~\ref{tab:ratio}), with the US and Japan (145 and 198 jurisdictions, respectively) leading the way (Table \ref{tab:n_jur_country}).
+Figure~\ref{fig:sample} shows how many reporting countries report on selected countries often considered tax havens and it captures well the heterogeneity in countries' decisions to aggregate the data.

 In the remainder of this section, we deal empirically with three issues related to data completeness: the lack of completeness in the data of reporting countries; the varying combinations of countries in the aggregated country categories; and the lack of reporting by some countries.
-Other limitations of the CBCR data (e.g. revenue unavailable according to the location of the final customer) are discussed by the OECD, which published the data with an ``Important disclaimer regarding the limitations of the country-by-country report statistics'', and by \citet{garcia-bernardoMultinationalCorporationsTax2021} and \citet{clausingProfitShiftingTax2020}.
+Other limitations of the CBCR data (e.g. revenue unavailable according to the location of the final customer) are discussed by the OECD, which published the data with an ``Important disclaimer regarding the limitations of the country-by-country report statistics'', and by \textcite{garcia-bernardoMultinationalCorporationsTax2021a}, \textcite{clausingProfitShiftingTax2020} or \textcite{sullivanFiveYearsCbC2023}.